Slothfulwave612/Python/Machine Learning/Feature Engineering/01. Handling Missing Values/README.md

   * This makes sense because if you have more overdue books you are less likely to tell me about it because it's kind of embrassing fact about your life ;).

   * So the general idea is the more overdue books you truly have the less likely you are going to tell me about that number and the more likely I am to have a missing value.

+## Techniques of Dealing With Missing Data

+* There are few techniques which can help you deal with missing values in your dataset:

+  * *Drop Missing Values/Columns/Rows*

+  * *Imputation*

+### Drop Missing Values/Columns/Rows

+* The simplest way to go forward is to drop the columns/rows for which the data is not available.

+* But before making the decision to drop missing value/rows/columns, you have to consider a few things.

+* If we drop the rows our total number of data points to train our model will go down which can reduce the model performance.

+  * Do this only if you have large number of training examples and the rows with missing data are not very high in number.

+* Dropping the column altogether will remove a feature from our model i.e the model predictions will be independent of that column/s.

+  * Drop columns if the data is missing for more than 60% observations but only if that variable is insignificant.

+* In general dropping data is not a good approach in most cases since you loose a lot of potentially useful information, and we have better techniques to deal with missing data

+### Imputation

+* A slightly better approach towards handling missing data is **imputation**.

+* Imputation means to replace or fill the missing data with some value.

+#### mai hu jiyan